How to configure, manage and validate access tokens

 }

 After the access token expires the client will no longer be able to use it.
-Trying to use an invalid or expired access token will normally result in a 401 Unauthorized error at the protected resource.
+Using an invalid or expired access token typically results in a 401 Unauthorized response from the resource server.

 HTTP/1.1 401 Unauthorized